WP-API/WP-API/docs/wp-json.md

 		}
 	}

 Post
 ----
-A Post entity is defined as the representation of a post item, analogous to an Atom item.
+A Post document is defined as the representation of a post item, analogous to an Atom item.

 ### Headers